Ankit-Rajput1112/Instagram-Clone-App/README.md

-This is Instagram Clone APP
+This is Instagram Clone APP we will be working on it